mjhea0/blog/content/python-cli-tool-comparison.md

 ### Docopt

-Once we hit the case of adding options with defaults we hit a snag with the basic implmentation of commands in docopt.
-Let's continue just to illistrate the issue.
+Once we hit the case of adding options with defaults we hit a snag with the basic implementation of commands in docopt.
+Let's continue just to illustrate the issue.

 ```python
 """Greeter.